HaxePunk/haxepunk.com/documentation/tutorials/getting-started.md

 ## Install Haxe

-Download Haxe from [http://www.haxe.org/download](http://www.haxe.org/download).
-Make sure to install 3.0.1 instead of 2.10.
-The installer also includes the Neko vm which is necessary for several of Haxe's command line tools.
+For Windows and Mac, download and install the latest Haxe from [http://www.haxe.org/download](http://www.haxe.org/download).
+These installers also includes the Neko VM which is necessary for several of Haxe's command line tools.
+If you're on Linux, OpenFL provides an [install script](http://www.openfl.org/documentation/getting-started/installing-openfl/) that will automate the installation of both Haxe and Neko.

 ## Install HaxePunk